Gaokao: Background

 Starting from 1978, the examination was uniformly designed by the Ministry of Education and all the students across the country took identical examinations.

 However, reforms on the content and structure of the exam persisted, with one of the most salient issues being agency for individual provinces to customize their own exams.
-The Ministry of Education allowed the College Enrollment Office of Shanghai to employ an independent exam in 1985, which was the beginning of provincial proposition.
-In the same year, Guangdong was permitted to adopt independent proposition.
+The Ministry of Education allowed the College Enrollment Office of Shanghai to employ an independent exam in 1985, which was the beginning of the provincial proposition.
+In the same year, Guangdong was permitted to adopt an independent proposition.
 Beginning from 2003, Beijing, Tianjin, Jiangsu, and Zhejiang were allowed to adopt independent propositions.
 Since then, 16 provinces and municipalities have adopted customized exams.

 Although today's admission rate is much higher than in 1977, 1978 and before the 1990s, it is still fairly low compared to the availability of higher education in the Western world.
 Consequently, the examination is highly competitive, causing prospective examinees and their families to experience enormous pressure.
 For the majority of examinees, the exam is a watershed that divides two dramatically different lives.

 In 1970, less than 1% of Chinese people had attended higher education, and less than 1/1000 of the population of China was admitted to universities.
 In the 1970s, 70% of students who were recommended to attend university had political backgrounds reflecting the political nature of university selection at the time.
 At the same time, the undergraduate course system reduced the time from 4 years to 3 years.
 According to incomplete statistics, from 1966 to 1977, institutions of higher learning recruited 940,000 people who belonged to the worker-peasant-soldier group.

 For most provinces, the National Higher Education Entrance Examination is held once a year; however, some provinces hold examinations twice a year, with the additional exam referred to as the Spring Entrance Examination.
 Prior to 2003, the National Higher Education Entrance Examination took place in July every year.
 It now takes place every June.
-Partial Provincial administrative units determine the schedule of the exams on the 7th and 8 June.
-Prior to 2003, the examination was held in July, but has since been moved to the month of June.
 This move was made in consideration of the adverse effects of hot weather on students living in southern China and possible flooding during the rainy season in July.
+Partial Provincial administrative units determine the schedule of the exams on 7 and 8 June.

+Under the general secretaryship of Xi Jinping, some provinces have instituted reforms to eliminate extra points for ethnic minorities and students who exhibited "ideological and political correctness".
+Extra point schemes have been retained for Taiwanese students in an effort to lure them to mainland universities.